+Transport Networks

-Theme title: Transport Networks Description Transport Networks are the suite of road, rail, air and water transport routes and their connectivity.
-Why is this theme fundamental?
-There are many use cases supporting this theme's importance, including: Infrastructure, construction, asset management etc. - for effective planning and delivery; Mobility management (routing, traffic control, journey planning, car information systems, etc.) - for a more • sustainable transport sector; The transport industry itself - critical to the flow of goods and economy of a country; and, .
-Management of environmental pollution as a result of the use of the networks.
-Which sustainable development goals (SDGs) will it help to meet?
+Transport Networks are the suite of road, rail, air and water transport routes and their connectivity.

+There are many use cases supporting this theme's importance, including:

+- Infrastructure, construction, asset management etc. for effective planning and delivery; - Mobility management (routing, traffic control, journey planning, car information systems, etc.) for a more sustainable transport sector; - The transport industry itself critical to the flow of goods and economy of a country; and, - Management of environmental pollution as a result of the use of the networks.

 Transport is strongly relevant for the following SDGs: 2,3,8,9,11 as well as for many others which require people to have access to services.

-Geospatial data features in more detail The Transport Networks theme mainly comprises four transport modes: Road includes roads, urban streets (as a subclass of road), pathways and routes; • Rail includes train, tramway, metro, and funicular cog railways; • Water includes marine and inland waterways, and ferry crossing features types; and, .
-Air includes navigation facilities, air routes, and aerodromes. • Their main attributes are: location, name, identification codes, category, classification and connectivity.
-Possible sources of geospatial data National Mapping Agencies; .
-Transport Ministries; and, .
-International Civil Aviation Authority.
-Existing geospatial data standards Note: This is indicative.
-Other lists of standards exist and UN-GGIM will seek to work with thematic experts to develop a list of relevant data standards. • INSPIRE Data Specification on Transport Networks - Technical Guidelines 3.2;
+The Transport Networks theme mainly comprises four transport modes:

+- Road includes roads, urban streets (as a subclass of road), pathways and routes; - Rail includes train, tramway, metro, and funicular cog railways; - Water includes marine and inland waterways, and ferry crossing features types; and, - Air includes navigation facilities, air routes, and aerodromes.

+Their main attributes are: location, name, identification codes, category, classification and connectivity.

+- National Mapping Agencies;

+- Transport Ministries; and,

+- International Civil Aviation Authority.

-- ISO/AWI 8148:2012 Geographic Information -location based services Linear referencing System; - ICAO Standards and Recommended Practices; and, - ISO 14825 Intelligent transport systems-Geographic Data Files (GDF)-GDF5.0.
+- INSPIRE Data Specification on Transport Networks Technical Guidelines 3.2; - ISO 19148: 2021 Geographic Information -location based services Linear referencing System; - ICAO Standards and Recommended Practices; and, - ISO 14825 Intelligent transport systems-Geographic Data Files (GDF)-GDF5.0.